Samfundet/Samfundet4/docs/install/mac-docker.md

 docker compose up backend frontend
 ```

+## Dependency issues?

+Editors/IDEs typically don't have access to installed dependencies which lie inside Docker containers.
+This means you
+may have to install dependencies locally too, in order for your editor/IDE to resolve them.
+See
+the [Editor configuration](../introduction.md#editor-configuration) guide for more information.

 ## Post-install

 Now that you've got the project up and running, check out the post-install instructions: